JulerGaming/horror-rebot/README.md

-# Horror-Rebot
+# Horror Rebot

 A multifunctional Discord bot created by JulerGT for the Horror Remake server, offering fun commands, utility functions, and voice channel interactions.

 ## Description

-Horror-Rebot is a Discord bot designed to enhance server experiences with a variety of features.
+Horror Rebot is a Discord bot designed to enhance server experiences with a variety of features.
 It provides entertaining commands, practical utilities, and voice channel capabilities for seamless server management and member engagement.

 ## Features